 Technologies

 TECO’s Central Plant (Paul G. Bell, Jr. Energy Plant) and South Main Plant produce chilled water and steam.
-TECO pipes that energy underground to customer buildings for air conditioning, space heating, dehumidification, humidification, sterilization, kitchen and laundry processes, and research and domestic hot water use.
-Customers don't need their own boilers or chillers since TECO’s chilled-water and steam system does that work for them.
+TECO distributes that energy through underground piping systems to customer buildings where it can be utilized for multiple purposes, including air conditioning, space heating, dehumidification, humidification, sterilization, kitchen and laundry processes, research, and domestic hot water use.
+Customers don't need their own boilers or chillers since TECO’s chilled water and steam system does that work for them.

-• a 48 MW combined heat and power (CHP) unit, which can meet 100% of TECO’s electricity needs;
+• 48 MW combined heat and power (CHP) unit, which is highly efficient and provides reliability and resiliency for TECO’s electricity needs.

-• an 8.8 million-gallon chilled-water thermal energy storage tank, the tallest thermal energy tank in the U.S.;
+• 8.8-million-gallon chilled water thermal energy storage tank, the tallest thermal energy tank in the U.S.

-• an operations support facility with state-of-the-art control room; and
+• Operations support facility with a state-of-the-art control room.

-• a distribution system expansion that included a new utility bridge over Brays Bayou to reach additional areas on campus.
+• Distribution system expansion that included a new utility bridge over Brays Bayou to reach additional areas on campus.

-Thermal energy storage.
-TECO charges its thermal energy storage tank at night when electricity rates are lower and discharges the tank during the day to save on electricity costs.
-It helps TECO save an average of 6% annually on energy consumption compared to running the equivalent chillers during the day.
+Thermal energy storage: TECO charges its thermal energy storage tank at night when chilled water demand and electriciy rates are lower and discharges the tank during the day to reduce electricity demand and increase the effective chilled water capacity.

-Piping system.
-TECO’s piping distribution system has 35+ miles (7.7 trench miles) of piping ranging in size from 6 to 60 inches in diameter.
-It serves the Main, Mid and South campuses at the Texas Medical Center, spanning the Brays Bayou via a utility bridge added during its major expansion.
+Piping system: TECO’s piping distribution system has more than 35 miles (7.7 trench miles) of piping ranging in size from 6 to 60 inches in diameter.
+This extensive system serves the Main and Mid campuses at the Texas Medical Center (TMC), spanning Brays Bayou via a utility bridge.
 Dedicated, experienced TECO personnel are on-site full-time inspecting all piping construction projects daily.
-A third party inspects and x-rays every weld, and geotech engineers are on-site full time during backfilling to ensure compaction specs are met.
+A third party inspects and x-rays every weld, and geotech engineers are on-site during backfilling activities to ensure compaction specs are met.

 Check out images of TECO’s facilities below.